send-to/sendto/ReadMe.md

 `sendto help`

-you can host the server yourself if you prefer to have complete control.
+you can host the server yourself if you prefer to have complete control by checking out the server repo:

+`go get github.com/send-to/sendtoserver`

+### Created by
+@kennygrant on twitter, <a href="https://github.com/kennygrant">github</a>, <a href="https://keybase.io/kennygrant">keybase.io</a>, <a href="https://sendto.click/users/kennygrant">sendto.click</a>.
+Pull requests welcome.

-### Possible bugs
+### Possible bugs and limitations

-I haven't had much time to test on Windows, so there may be path issues there.
-Tested on Mac OS X and linux.
-The server runs on linux.
+* Windows needs paths checked on post - see pull request from mattn

-Keys are cached locally for users (at ~/.sendto), so if you change your key you'd have to remove the prefs locally in order to update it.
+* Keys are cached locally for users (at ~/.sendto), so if you change your key you'd have to remove the prefs locally in order to update it.
 This needs fixed at some point obviously.